wuchenkang/BookManager/README.md

 # BookManager
-This is a simple book manage program writen using C++.
+This is a simple book manage application writen using C++.